 Recently a client asked “why do website buttons no longer look like buttons?”.
-Of course, they were referring to ‘flat design’, a trend in small business website design.
+Of course, they were referring to ‘flat web design’, a trend in small business website design.
 Flat design is found popping up in a variety of places these days, from iOS7, to Windows 8.
 Flat design for your small business website provides a modern, minimalist look if used correctly, yet as seen by the question above, it can add unnecessary confusion if used incorrectly.
 The decision to employ flat design (if done properly) is ultimately a function of personal preference.
+If you feel that flat design if for you, go for it.
+Otherwise, do not feel pressure to conform.

 According to an article from Six Revisions, “Like any good UI, a good flat design should make usability the topmost priority.
 Flat design aesthetics need to go hand-in-hand with usability.
 And if a decision had to be made between aesthetics and user-friendliness, the latter should be prioritized over the former.”